Let’s look at the key reasons that are pushing Greenidge Generation Holdings Inc. (GREE) to new highs - News Daemon

 Greenidge Generation Holdings Inc. (GREE) Breakdown of a Key Holders of the stock

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Greenidge Generation Holdings Inc. stocks.
+Observing investor behavior towards Capital Markets industry stocks is more important than anything else.
 The insider ownership of Greenidge Generation Holdings Inc. is 3.80%, while institutional ownership is 22.80%.

 Greenidge Generation Holdings Inc. (GREE) Recent Fiscal highlights

-Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted -$2.61 earnings per share (EPS) during the time that was less than consensus figure (set at -$0.12) by -$2.49.
+As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported -$2.61 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.12) by -$2.49.
 This company achieved a net margin of -42.07 while generating a return on equity of -36.56.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.2 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -3733.30% per share during the next fiscal year.